 Blogs like these are a little out of character for me.
-However, having helped & debugged about a dozen friends weirdly configured environments, I feel there might be a lack of simple guidance publicly available.
+However, having debugged and helped about a dozen friends weird environments I feel there might be a lack of simple guidance publicly available.
 So to make my life easier, I've written down the steps I use to go through to emulate firmware.

 QEMU stands for "Quick EMUlator" and is a free open-source emulator that can run a wide range of hardware architectures, including ARM, MIPS, PowerPC, and x86.
 In other words, its a framework to emulate the software of an embedded system to run tests, experiments from a simulated/virtual environment.

 It's a great tool for hackers or security researchers.
 You may have come across situations where you want to test the security of a hardware product, but don't have the physical device on hand.
 In these cases, using a hardware emulator like QEMU can come in quite handy.
 By allowing users to run embedded devices/programs in a controlled environment, QEMU in conjunction with pwndbg can help identify and fix bugs, as well as facilitate reverse engineering and other forms of code analysis.